Dog Park Grants

 The Stanton Foundation will fund 10 design grants each calendar year.
-As of April 2017, five design grants remain available.
+8 design grants are presently available for 2019.
 Applications will be reviewed on a rolling basis until all 10 design grants are disbursed, at which point the application period will close for the year and re-open on January 1 of the following calendar year.
 Since many design grant applications require edits after review, merely submitting a design grant application does not reserve community's position as one of the 10 grantees.
 Instead, receiving confirmation from the Foundation that a community's design grant application has been approved will secure their spot as a design grant grantee.
 This website will be updated to reflect when the application period has opened and closed each year.

 If a community submits an application after the application period has closed, the Foundation will notify the community accordingly but will nonetheless provide feedback on its application so it is best postured to re-apply when the next period opens.
 If a community submits an application that requires edits while the application period is open and, during the editing process, the 10 grants are disbursed, it's re-application eligibility will be determined on a case-by-case basis.